Assigning Temperatures to Eigenstates: Eigenstate Temperature

-The result $\beta_{E} = \beta_{C}$ (for $p=1$) does not imply that eigenstate DMs $\rho=\outerproduct{E_n}{E_n}$ closely resemble canonical states $\rho_{C}=Z^{-1}e^{-\beta H}$.
 We are comparing a pure state to a highly mixed state, i.e., a projection operator (a rank-1 operator) $\rho$ to a full-rank operator $\rho_{C}$.
-So, even the smallest distance between them (at $\beta=\beta_{C}$) is close to maximum.
-The smallest $p$-distance is in general close to $2^{1/p}$ \cite{Suppmat}.
-The minimum is thus very shallow for most eigenstates, Fig.~\ref{fig:estateT_EvsB}(B,C).
+So, even the smallest distance between them (at $\beta=\beta_{C}$) is close to the maximum.
+The smallest $p$-distance is in general close to $2^{1/p}$, an analytical result derived in the following Section \ref{sec:analytics}.
+The minimum is thus very close to the maximum for most eigenstates, as shown in Fig.~\ref{fig:estateT_EvsB}(B,C).
 The highest/lowest eigenstates are exceptions.

-\textit{Microcanonical DM.-} Instead of the eigenstate DM, $\rho$, one could use the microcanonical DM, $\rho_{MC}=\sum_{E'\in\Delta{E}}\outerproduct{E'}{E'}$, where $\Delta{E}$ is an energy window containing $E_n$.
-This might be considered more physical, as we are now comparing two mixed states, and also because the microcanonical and canonical ensembles are widely expected to be equivalent in the large-size limit.
-However, we find that the numerical results are very similar if one replaces $\rho$ by $\rho_{MC}$ \cite{Suppmat}.
-Analytically, the same factor of $p$ is obtained when $\Delta{E}$ is small compared to the total bandwidth, so that the eigenvalues within the window can all be approximated by $E_n$ \cite{Suppmat}.